Financial Aid Resources

 - One-time purchase of a computer for educational use

-If you meet one of the significant changes outlined in the Change to Student Aid Index (SAI) or the Change to Cost of Attendance (COA) sections above, simply contact your assigned financial aid advisor to schedule an appointment.
+If you meet one of the significant changes outlined above, contact your assigned financial aid advisor to schedule an appointment.

 News & Updates